3d-paws/3D-PAWS-Feather-LoRa-Remote/README.md

 ## Description

 This software is supported on a Adafruit Feather LoRa board.
 It provides full weather station features.
 It uses LoRa (not LoRaWAN) to transmit observations to a receiving station for relay.
 Currently that is a Particle Full Station with Adafruit LoRa RFM95 module.
-Future plan is to also support a RaspberryPI as a receiver and relay. \
+Future plan is to also support for a RaspberryPI as a receiver and relay. \
  \
 See [Particle Full Station Documentation](https://github.com/3d-paws/3D-PAWS-Particle-FullStation/blob/master/README.md) for features documented there and supported in this code.